montsieur/2024-APR-STD-portfolio/README.md

 ### Header
 The header component has a logo and name of the company along with the navigation bar.
 The navigation bar has itemed links to navigate to different pages; Home, Services, About & Contact.

+### Footer
+The footer component has social media icon links and information containing company contact number and address.